 Presto, developed by Facebook, is an open-source distributed SQL query engine that was systematically designed and written for interactive analytics.
 It compares with the speed of commercial data warehouses.
-Qubole’s Presto-as-a-Service program makes it easily accessible for its users.
-A major chunk of Big Data analytics involves interactive and exploratory queries which can be written in ANSI-SQL – and Presto focuses on this very use case.
+A major chunk of Big Data analytics involves interactive and exploratory queries that can be written in ANSI-SQL – and Presto focuses on this very use case.

 Presto is referred to as a SQL query execution engine and is different from a traditional data warehouse.
 Data warehouses control how data is written, where it resides, and how it is read.
 Once the data is received in the warehouse, it is difficult to get it back out.
 Presto adopts a different approach by decoupling the storage of data from its processing while providing support for the same ANSI SQL query language as usual.